ITSM

 3. Certified in Risk and Information Systems Control (CRISC)

-CRISC is tailored for professionals who design, implement, and maintain IT Risk Management and control frameworks.
-It’s highly regarded for its focus on aligning IT risks with overall business strategy.
+Also offered by ISACA, the Certified in Risk and Information Systems Control (CRISC) certification is designed for professionals who design, implement, and maintain IT Risk Management and control frameworks.
+It's highly regarded for its focus on aligning IT risks with overall business strategy.

-Holding a CRISC shows that you can identify and evaluate IT risks and build effective controls to mitigate them – a vital skill set for any risk-based IT audit.
+Holding a CRISC shows that you can identify and evaluate IT risks and build effective controls to mitigate them.
+That's a vital skill set for any risk-based IT audit.

 4. Certified Information Systems Security Professional (CISSP)

-The CISSP, offered by ISC2, is a globally recognized certification for experienced security professionals.
+The Certified Information Systems Security Professional (CISSP), offered by ISC2, is a globally recognized certification for experienced security professionals.
 It covers a broad range of topics including security operations, asset security, and Risk Management.

 5. ISO/IEC 27001 Lead Auditor

-The ISO/IEC 27001 Lead Auditor certification qualifies you to plan, perform, and manage audits of information Security Management Systems (ISMS) based on the ISO 27001 standard.
-It’s offered by various accredited bodies worldwide.
+The ISO/IEC 27001 Lead Auditor certification qualifies you to plan, perform, and manage audits of Information Security Management Systems (ISMS) based on the ISO/IEC 27001 standard.
+It is offered by various accredited bodies worldwide.

 This certification is a must-have if your organization works with ISO frameworks or is going through an ISO 27001 audit and needs to demonstrate compliance to clients and regulators.
 It equips you with practical auditing skills and an understanding of global best practices for securing information assets.